Outward Bound (Sonny Landreth album): Critical reception

 Entertainment Weekly praised Landreth's "snowflakes-in-the-swamp trail mix of bayou blues and Boulder boogie."
-Stereo Review noted that "even when Landreth's voice is defeated by the melodrama or piety of his songs, he can always let his fingers do the talking."
-The Ottawa Citizen concluded that "in the world of slide guitar players, Landreth belongs right up there with the late Duane Allman, Robert Johnson and Lowell George."
+Stereo Review noted that, "even when Landreth's voice is defeated by the melodrama or piety of his songs, he can always let his fingers do the talking."
+The Ottawa Citizen concluded that, "in the world of slide guitar players, Landreth belongs right up there with the late Duane Allman, Robert Johnson and Lowell George."

 Rolling Stone noted that R.S.
 Field "has a knack for revitalizing traditional elements with a spark beyond musical nostalgia."
 The Orlando Sentinel thought that "Landreth isn't an outstanding lyricist, but his words have an appealing simplicity and frankness and his mild voice is well-suited to the material."
-The Washington Post noted that "the revelation comes in hearing all of the crafty and evocative tunes Landreth has composed for the album and how they tailor-fit his light, tuneful tenor voice."
+The Washington Post said that "the revelation comes in hearing all of the crafty and evocative tunes Landreth has composed for the album and how they tailor-fit his light, tuneful tenor voice."

-AllMusic wrote that "Landreth's playing sizzles and slashes ...
-There's lots of space where what isn't played is just as important as what is."
 The Colorado Springs Gazette-Telegraph listed the album as the 11th best of 1992.
 The Milwaukee Sentinel listed Outward Bound among the 25 best albums of 1992.

+AllMusic wrote that "Landreth's playing sizzles and slashes...
+There's lots of space where what isn't played is just as important as what is."